 The healthcare landscape is increasingly shifting from fee-for-service to value-based care.
 Healthcare startups have reached unicorn status in areas such as health insurance, electronic medical records, telemedicine, and biotechnology.
 Over the last few years, large tech companies have entered the healthcare sector, increasing internal R&D and private market activity in the space.

 For instance, Amazon recently entered the pharmaceutical distribution sector with its acquisition of PillPack.
 Meanwhile, Google has increased its stake in health insurance startup Oscar Health to 10% with its recent $375M investment.

-Below, we compiled a list of the top 10 tech companies in the US by market cap (as of 5/18/17) and analyzed their private market activity in the healthcare space.
+Below, we compiled a list of the top 10 tech companies in the US by market cap (as of 9/6/18) and analyzed their private healthcare market activity.

-The companies on our list include the following corporates and their associated venture arms.
-Telecommunications companies such as AT&T or Comcast were not included as they have minimal exposure to the healthcare industry.)
+The companies on our list include the following corporates and their associated venture capital arms.
+(Telecommunications companies such as AT&T or Comcast were not included as they have minimal exposure to the healthcare industry.)

 - General Electric

 - Cisco Systems

 Since 2012, the top 10 tech corporates in the US have participated in 209 healthcare financing deals and have spent a total of $4.7B on 25 healthcare acquisitions.

 Top tech companies have participated in 27 funding rounds in 2018 so far — already equal to the total number of deals seen in 2014.
 At the current run rate, 2018 is on track to reach 41 deals, slightly below its peak of 45 in 2017.